Home

 Once Approved by the Family Court

 We will advise you once your property Settlement is approved and send it to you by email.
+In most cases, you do not need to attend court in person for property settlement consent orders unless the court specifically requests your presence.
 Additional copies are provided to your Bank, Broker, or Conveyancer if required.
 We can provide electronic certified documents

 Relevant Legislation to Property Settlements in Consent Orders

 The primary legislation governing property settlements and consent orders in Australia is the Family Law Act 1975 (Cth).
-Within this Act, several key sections are particularly relevant:
+Within this Act, several key sections are particularly relevant in the Family Law process:

 For Property Settlements Generally:

 • This is the section allows the Federal Circuit and Family Court of Australia (FCFCoA) to make orders that alter property interests of parties in a marriage.
-It also sets out the broad principles the Court must consider, including the “just and equitable” requirement and the various contributions.
+It also sets out the broad principles the Court must consider, including the “just and equitable” requirement and the various contributions with property consent orders

 •